will234/paypalnativecheckout-docs/ios.md

 That's it, you are now ready to [Test]() the integration with your application.

+## Sample App

+You can find a sample application with the android SDK integration [here](git@github.com:pvenkatakrishnan/merchant-swift.git).
+You will need a Sandbox Paypal account which you can create at the [Paypal developer portal](https://developer.paypal.com/)

 ## Additional Questions, Answers, or just plain need help?

 If you have more questions than answered in this guide, please head over to our [FAQ](faq.md) section.
 Hopefully the question you have has already been answered there.